vek0ng/solace-psp-rootless/README.md

 4. You run postgres as `postgres` UID with non-root access in the container.
 5. To let `postgres` UID work with local files, ex `~/html`, use `podman unshare` command as shown above or add `postgres` to the `root` group.

-## 5 - Running Solace PubSub+ Event Broker Software on Podman and Docker
+## 4 - Solace PubSub+ Event Broker Software on Podman

-Earlier PubSub+ did not support `rootless` for several reasons including `sshd` requires root to allow restricted ports (80, 443 and 943) to work.
+Earlier PubSub+ versions did not support `rootless` for several reasons including when `sshd` requires root to allow restricted ports (80, 443 and 943) to work.

-PubSub+ v9.4+ supports `rootless`.
+PubSub+ v9.4+ now supports `rootless`.
 Restricted ports have been replaced with non-ephemeral ports (above 1024):

 | From | To   | Purpose                |
 | ---- | ---- | ---------------------- |